Valokoodari/btd6-ahk/README.md

 [![](https://dcbadge.vercel.app/api/server/nzJgMjt)](https://discord.gg/nzJgMjt)

-An AutoHotkey v2 script for Bloons TD 6 to help during collection events.
-Plays through expert maps on easy, standard difficulty with the collection event bonus active or a random map from any map category chosen by the user (expert by default).
+An AutoHotkey v2 script for Bloons TD 6 mainly to help during collection events.
+Plays through maps from map category chosen by the user (expert by default) on easy, standard difficulty.
+The script can be set to choose a random map, a map with a collection event bonus active, or a single map specified by the user.

 > **Warning**
 > Read the [Ninja Kiwi Terms of Service](https://ninjakiwi.com/terms) before using this script